Lyokone/flutterlocation/packages/location/README.md

 Go to the [documentation to install Location](https://docs.page/Lyokone/flutterlocation/getting-started)!

-Then, to get the location, of your user it's as easy as a simple call.
+Then, to get the location of your user you can simply do:

 ```dart
 final location = await getLocation();